Andrzej Trautman: Biography

 During the years 1949–55, he studied radio engineering at the Warsaw University of Technology.
-After earning a master's degree under the influence of Warsaw Tech's theoretical physics professor Jerzy Plebański, he continued graduate work in Leopold Infeld's group at the Institute of Theoretical Physics of University of Warsaw.
+After earning a master's degree under the influence of Warsaw Tech's theoretical physics professor Jerzy Plebański, he continued graduate work in Leopold Infeld's group at the Institute of Theoretical Physics of the University of Warsaw.
 This Institute was to become his permanent place of study and work.
 He obtained in 1959 the Ph.D. degree at the Institute of Physics of the Polish Academy of Sciences in Warsaw.
+In 1961, Trautman and his colleague Róża Michalska spent a few months at Syracuse University, at the invitation of Peter G. Bergmann.
+The year after, Róża and Andrzej married in Kraków.

-Trautman and Ivor Robinson discovered a family of exact solutions of the Einstein field equation, the Robinson-Trautman gravitational waves.
+Trautman and Ivor Robinson discovered a family of exact solutions of the Einstein field equations, the Robinson–Trautman gravitational waves.

+In 1977, Trautman identified the Dirac monopole with the Hopf fibration.

 In 1981, Trautman became a founding member of the World Cultural Council.